 Since the RPSL signature approach leverages X.509 extensions, the security considerations in [RFC3779] apply here as well.
+Additionally, implementers MUST follow the certificate validation steps described in RFC 6487.

 The maintainer of an object has the ability to include attributes in the signature that are not included in the resource certificate used to create the signature.
 Potentially, a maintainer may include attributes that reference resources the maintainer is not authorized to use.